 In the first year, examinations are held at two points during the year.
 In January (usually in the first week of term 2), there is an examination on the first half of the Mathematics for Physicists module.
 The remainder of the examinations take place in the third term in weeks 34 to 37.
 The method of registering for the examinations and assessed work will be explained at the appropriate time.

-For those who do not pass the required core modules PX120, PX145, PX148 or PX149 at the first attempt, there are re-sit examinations in September.
+For those, who do not meet the criteria for progression to the second year, there are re-sit examinations in September.
 You may wish to note that a fee is payable if re-sit examinations are taken, and travel and accommodation costs also have to be met out of your own funds.
-You should also note that, when it meets in September to consider the marks, they consider only the marks obtained in the resit examinations.
+You should also note that, when the Examination Boards considers the reist marks, they consider only the marks obtained in the resit examinations.
 These marks are not recombined with assessed coursework modules.
 This affects only the examinations for PX149 Mathematics for Physicists.

-Students who fail in June and in the September resits will be required to withdraw.
+Students who fail the resit tests will be required to withdraw.

-All year 1 physics papers will consist of compulsory questions, i.e. there will be no choice.
-The examination arrangements are as follows:
+All year 1 physics papers will consist of compulsory questions.

 - Week 15